 QuickTime, specifically a plug-in called QPix, is used by Genie to display and attach images, and to display some graphical components.

-You can re-enable the XPS feature by navigating to Apps and Features > Manage Optional Features > Add a Feature.
+If Genie produces an error, or even crashes, when trying to Print Preview on your new Genie Client, then you may need to re-enable or reinstall XPS Viewer.
+You can re-enable the XPS feature within your Windows OS settings by navigating to Start > Apps and Features > Manage Optional Features > Add a Feature.
 In the list provided, scroll to XPS Viewer and choose to install.
 Allow the install to complete.

 Once the install has finished you will see this in the list of ‘Optional Features’.
 A restart of Genie will then be required.